Updated:

 Ten Credible Sources

 A comprehensive literature search was done in two databases – PubMed and Google Scholar – to obtain relevant and quality studies to be included in this review.
 The key terms used were end-of-life care education, hospice care knowledge and attitudes, critical care preceptorship, and palliative care misperceptions.
 Recent researches (published within the last five years) were chosen and filtered to obtain those examining EOL skills gaps in new nurses or those in training.
-The articles selected centered on end-of-life educational preparedness of student nurses, EOL training, and were written in English.
+The articles selected centered on end-of-life educational preparedness of student nurses, and EOL training, and were written in English.
 Ten publications meeting these criteria were selected for the literature review synthesis below and cited in the final reference list.

 Literature Review Synthesis

-Nursing students often experience discomfort and anxiety, which impairs critical thinking skills when caring for a terminally-ill patient.
+Nursing students often experience discomfort and anxiety, which impairs critical thinking skills when caring for a terminally ill patient.
 The fear of the unknown stems from inadequate educational preparation that leads to poor emotional responses to EOL needs (Ek et al., 2014).
 Knowledge and experience with hospice patients can modulate these emotions, resulting in better quality care.
 Didactic and experiential learning can improve self-confidence and allow nursing students to recognize and address fundamental EOL needs (Ek et al., 2014).

 Thus, knowledge and experience can decrease anxiety about death and dying, promoting critical thinking, self-efficacy, and overall learning.
 Further, EOL care competencies, such as effective communication and self-awareness of attitudes and beliefs about dying, can be acquired through relevant didactic content.

-EOL care education decreases the anxieties that learners face when caring for terminally-ill patients and their families.
+EOL care education decreases the anxieties that learners face when caring for terminally ill patients and their families.
 As a result, their transition into practice and preparedness for a palliative role are enhanced.
 According to Hussein, Everett, Ramjan, Hu, and Salamonson (2017), up to 60% of graduate nurses entering critical care nursing change careers within the first year due to insufficient preparation, high-acuity patients, and understaffing.

 Thus, EOL courses that involve a clinical component offered in hospice settings can enhance student preparedness for practice.
 Practicum experiences are associated with increased nursing students’ self-confidence and communication efficacy, team spirit, task completion, critical thinking, and ability to recognize changes in patient health (Hussein et al., 2017).
 However, these skills can only be realized if the student learns to develop an emotional balance when caring for EOL patients.

-Spending time with the terminally-ill individual, which is the suggested practicum component of the project – has also been shown to be effective.
+Spending time with the terminally ill individual, which is the suggested practicum component of the project – has also been shown to be effective.
 Hagelin et al. (2016) found that being with a patient facing imminent death improves students’ skills and perception of dying.
 Similar outcomes can be obtained through role-play, journal reflections, and case studies.
 These real or simulated experiences support affective learning; they promote emotional balance and self-awareness on how to handle EOL scenarios in practice (Hagelin et al., 2016).

 Being with the patient can lead to improved self-confidence.
 It provides students with opportunities to reevaluate and adjust their thoughts, feelings, and interactions for optimal psychosocial care.
 Thus, visiting and spending time with the patient is supported by literature as a valid EOL educational intervention.

 Providing end-of-life care skills can enable nursing students to better cope with emotions.
-According to Lai, Wong, and Ching (2018), nurses can discover emotional aspects related to EOL by spending time with a terminally-ill patient allows.
+According to Lai, Wong, and Ching (2018), nurses can discover emotional aspects related to EOL by spending time with a terminally ill patient allows.
 They can learn about the psychosocial needs of the individual and in the process, acquire affective skills necessary to care for a dying person.
 They can identify and relate to the experiences of an EOL patient at a personal level (Ranse, Ranse, &Pelkowitz, 2018).
 The secondary psychological outcomes may include improved satisfaction levels and professional development in EOL care.

 The project proposes to use didactic and experiential training interventions to build EOL knowledge and affective domains in nurses in training.
 Studies on end-of-life care education examine different teaching strategies to deliver content.
 Lippe and Carter (2015) found that the topics commonly taught in educational interventions are the fundamentals of hospice care, pain and symptom management, communication, the grieving process, and final rites of the dead.